njflabs/evenflow/README.md

 		<td><p><strong>- About:</strong><br>evenflow is an abstract attempt to use the javafx
 browser, LAMP stack and android to deploy and maintain simple desktop,web,mobile applications. <br>
-		Emphasis is on e-commerce software components and how they can be integrated to work together with minimal maintenance.<br>This project is a bit broken and is way out there, so you might want to grab a coffee.<br>
+		Emphasis is on e-commerce software components and how they can be integrated to work together with minimal maintenance.<br>
-		No sucurity exploits checking, refactoring, form-connection validation, etc. are enforced with evenflow code.<br>The code is written, rewritten and mashed according to the current imagination spool.<br>
+		No security exploits checking, refactoring, form-connection validation, etc. are enforced with evenflow code.<br>The code is written, rewritten and mashed according to the current imagination spool.<br>
 		It is what it is.
 Use it at your own risk.<br>
 		</p>
 		<p>...</p>
 <p><strong>- Quick Setup:</strong><br>upload the whole project or the
-<a href="webdroid/assets/quickorder">webdroid/assets/quickorder</a> folder to your web page.<br>create a mysql database
+<a href="webdroid/assets/quickorder">webdroid/assets/quickorder</a> folder to your web
-named evenflow.<br>open <a href="browser/db_schema.txt">browser/db_schema.txt</a> and import it to your database.<br>
+site.<br>create a mysql database named evenflow.<br>open <a href="browser/db_schema.txt">browser/db_schema.txt</a> and import it to your database.<br>
 open<a href="webdroid/assets/quickorder/_p/do.php"> quickorder/_p/do.php</a> and edit the dbusername and password variables.<br>
 point your native web browser to http://...assets/quickorder/index.html<br>